johnsusek/vue-test-declarative/README.md

 # Installation

-* `npm install --save-dev vue-test-declarative expect jsdom jsdom-global browser-env babel-register babel-polyfill mochapack`
+`npm install --save-dev vue-test-declarative expect jsdom jsdom-global browser-env babel-register babel-polyfill mochapack`

-  * This command installs vue-test-declarative and other packages used by its test setup file
+This command installs vue-test-declarative and other packages used by its test setup file.

 # Usage